tristanbatchler/tbat.me/_posts/2024-11-22-godot-golang-mmo-part-12.md

 To make development easier, we can trick our computer into thinking that our domain is already set up, and we can issue ourselves a self-signed certificate for our development domain.
 This will allow us to test our secure websockets locally before we deploy to the cloud.

 To do this, we are going to edit our `hosts` file.
-This file is located at `C:\Windows\System32\drivers\etc\hosts` on Windows, and `/etc/hosts` on Linux and MacOS.
-Make sure to open your text editor as an administrator (or use `sudo` on Linux and MacOS) to edit this file.
+This file is located at `C:\Windows\System32\drivers\etc\hosts` on Windows, and `/etc/hosts` on Linux and macOS.
+Make sure to open your text editor as an administrator (or use `sudo` on Linux and macOS) to edit this file.
 Add the following line to the end of the file:

 ```
 127.0.0.1 dev.yourdomain.com